ismailazdad/NetflixClone_Capacitor_Android/README.md

 Please rate this project if you like it !!  :bowtie:

-This project is a simplified front end clone of Netflix.
+This project is a front end clone of Netflix.
 It was created with React native app.
 It uses [The MovieDB Api](https://www.themoviedb.org/documentation/api) to get  movies and display details and preview trailer when mouse hover, and movie details in full page.